 Here is an example of what the planning page might look like for you.
 My cleaning plan will look a lot like it!
 In this plan, I chose to use the cleaning checklists on some weeks but not others.
 I added a few random decluttering tasks I need to get done that may not necessarily fit in the areas.

 Are you ready to put this into action?
-First, download and fill out your plan and highlight any levels or individual tasks you plan on doing in the checklists.
+First, download and fill out your spring cleaning checklist printable and highlight any levels or individual tasks you plan on doing in the checklists.